catfoolyou/Block-Bypass/README.md

 To prevent admin from finding out about your unenrollment, use **fakemurk** or **murkmod** (recommended) to fake enrollment.
 See the corresponding section below for more details.

+This [document](https://github.com/catfoolyou/Block-Bypass/blob/main/Pencil%20Sharpener.docx) might also be useful for unenrollment

 ## Downgrading kernel versions (kernver version switcher)

 To prevent most exploits being patched, you can downgrade both chrome version and kernver to something manageable.